Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 treatment of slaves in the United States varied widely depending on conditions,

-time, and place.
 Treatment was generally characterized by brutality,

 degradation, and inhumanity.
 Whippings, executions, and rapes were commonplace